-This pudding is a mix of pig's blood and sticky rice and stuck on the end of a stick like a lollipop.
+This mix of pig's blood and sticky rice is stuck on the end of a stick like a lollipop.
 For the final Taiwanese touch, the pudding is coated in a sweet peanut powder.

 Xiao Li (小李), No. 1-3, Lane 136, Section 4, Roosevelt Road, Taipei City; +886 2 2368 3417

-Some kitchens have a different definition of three-cup chicken, such as a cup of wine, a cup of sesame oil and a cup of sugar.
+Some kitchens have a different definition of three-cup chicken, involving a cup of wine, a cup of sesame oil and a cup of sugar.

 33. Tamsui Agei (阿給)

-These Taiwanese agei are stuffed with mung bean noodles and sealed off with fish paste.
-A typical sweet-spicy sauce completes it.
+Taiwanese agei are stuffed with mung bean noodles and sealed off with fish paste.
+A typical, sweet-spicy sauce completes the snack.

 Zhenli Street, Tamshui

-According to a Taipei Times’ report in 2011, Taiwanese devour more than 250,000 fried chicken cutlets each day.
+According to a Taipei Times’ report of 2011, Taiwanese devour more than 250,000 fried chicken cutlets a day.

-If piled atop each other, they would make a chicken cutlet tower 10 times as tall as Taipei 101, the island’s tallest skyscraper at 508 meters.
+Piled atop each other, that would make a chicken cutlet tower 10 times as tall as Taipei 101, the island’s tallest skyscraper at 508 meters.

 Starting as a small counter at Shilin night market, Hot-star is now a Taiwanese food franchise present in Hong Kong, Malaysia and Singapore.

-Hot-star Large Fried Chicken (豪大大雞扒), Shilin Night Market, see other locations at www.hotstar.com.tw
+Hot-star Large Fried Chicken (豪大大雞扒), Shilin Night Market, Jīhé Rd, Shilin District, Taipei City

-Barbecued Taiwanese cuttlefish hits the spot every time.
-The island gets a lot of great cuttlefish and grill stations covered in cuttlefish skewers can be found everywhere in the southern tip.
+Taiwan gets a lot of cuttlefish, and grill stations spiked with cuttlefish skewers can be found everywhere in the southern tip of the island.

-Although a thick cuttlefish soup with herbs and veggies is a typical Taiwanese winter-warmer, the best way to enjoy the mollusks is fresh out of seawater, straight onto the charcoal grill.
+Although a thick cuttlefish soup with herbs and veggies is a typical Taiwanese winter-warmer, one of the best ways to enjoy the mollusks is fresh out of seawater, straight on to the charcoal grill.

-Imagine the smoky aroma, dark grill marks, glistening furled edges and dustings of salt and pepper.
+A smoky aroma, dark grill marks, glistening furled fish edges and dustings of salt and pepper make up the scene.

 Fengjia Night Market, Taichung County

-Very wobbly and hardly tasting of anything, the aiyu jelly takes on the flavor of whatever it is eaten with.
+Very wobbly and hardly tasting of anything, aiyu jelly takes on the flavor of whatever it's eaten with.

 Add it to lemonade and shaved ice for a refreshing summer drink.
 The jelly gives the liquid a fun gloopy texture.